anant-pushkar/Data-Unification-and-manipulation-API/README.md

 						<td>local</td>
 						<td>float</td>
 						<td>positive non-zero values</td>
 						<td>This is the local constant used to  unify the data.
-Its default value is set to zero.
-For more infromation on how to use this see project <a href="http://anantpushkar.com/index.php/welcome/indexing_algo">page</a></td>
+Its default value is set to zero. </td>
 					</tr>
 					<tr>
 						<td>global</td>
 						<td>float</td>
 						<td>positive non-zero values</td>
 						<td>This is the global constant used to  unify the data.
-Its default value is set to zero.
-For more infromation on how to use this see project <a href="http://anantpushkar.com/index.php/welcome/indexing_algo">page</a></td>
+Its default value is set to zero. </td>
 					</tr>
 					<tr>
 						<td>scale</td>
 						<td>float</td>
 						<td>positive non-zero values</td>
-						<td>This is the scaling constant used to  unify the data.Its default value is set to one.
-For more infromation on how to use this see project <a href="http://anantpushkar.com/index.php/welcome/indexing_algo">page</a></td>
+						<td>This is the scaling constant used to  unify the data.Its default value is set to one. </td>
 					</tr>
 					<tr>
 						<td>global_count</td>
 						<td>float</td>
 						<td>positive non-zero values</td>
 						<td>This is the total parameter count till now.
-By default, it is innitialised to the total sum of the counts in the array of concern. you can set it to the value you desire the function to unify the data with respect to .
-For more infromation on how to use this see project <a href="http://anantpushkar.com/index.php/welcome/indexing_algo">page</a></td>
+By default, it is innitialised to the total sum of the counts in the array of concern. you can set it to the value you desire the function to unify the data with respect to . </td>
 					</tr>
 				</tbody></table>
 			</div>